tushark88/travel-reopening/public/data/CA_international.md

 Foreign nationals who fulfill these requirements and are permitted to enter Canada must quarantine for 14 days.

+These measures are in effect until at least:

+- July 21, 2020, for travelers arriving in the United States of America
+- July 31, 2020, for all other foreign nationals

 For the most up-to-date travel information, refer to the [Canada Border Services Agency](https://www.cbsa-asfc.gc.ca/services/covid/non-canadians-canadiens-eng.html).

 #### Outbound Travel: Who can travel out of Canada?